-For unhiding, you need to follow similar steps, except you need to select the rows or columns before & after the rows or columns which you need to unhide. (eg. Here, for unhiding columns B & C, we have selected A & D).
+For unhiding, you need to follow similar steps, except you need to select the rows or columns before & after the rows or columns you need to unhide. (eg. Here, for unhiding columns B & C, we have selected A & D).

 Moving a Row or Column in Excel

-Suppose, I want to see the last name column first.
+Suppose I want to see the last name column first.
 See how we do it, explained through a screenshot.

-Select the column which you want to move and Cut it.
+Please select the column which you want to move and Cut it.